wolfSSL/wolfTPM/README.md

 ## Platform

-This example was written for use on Raspberry Pi or the STM32 with the CubeMX HAL.
+This example was written for use on Raspberry Pi® 3 or the STM32 with the CubeMX HAL.
+This was tested using the Infineon OPTIGATM Trusted Platform Module 2.0 SLB 9670.

 To add additional SPI hardware support insert your own interface call in `tpm2_demo.c` for the `TPM2_IoCb` function.

 ## Sample Output

 ```
-MENU
-	t.
-WolfCrypt Test
-	b.
-WolfCrypt Benchmark
-	m.
-WolfCrypt TPM 2.0 Test
-Please select one of the above options: m
+./examples/tpm/tpm_demo
 TPM 2.0 Test
 TPM2: Caps 0x30000697, Did 0x001b, Vid 0x15d1, Rid 0x10
 TPM2_Startup pass